-He said it was not that the people of India do not have the talent or capability and pointed out that India did not make ventilators before the coronavirus period but now manufactures thousands of ventilators.
+He said it was not that the people of India do not have the talent or capability.
+He pointed out that India did not make ventilators before the coronavirus period but now manufactures thousands of ventilators.

 “An India that could reach Mars, could have made modern weapons also but it became an easy way to import weapons from abroad,” he said.

-But now India is working hard to change the situation and India is committed to enhance its capacities and capabilities at a fast pace, the prime minister asserted.
+But now, India is working hard to change the situation and India is committed to enhancing its capacities and capabilities at a fast pace, the prime minister asserted.

-Modi said with initiatives like de-licensing, de-regulation, export promotion, foreign investment liberalisation, the government has taken several measures to give the defence manufacturing sector a boost.
+Modi said with initiatives like de-licensing, de-regulation, export promotion, and foreign investment liberalization, the government has taken several measures to boost the defense manufacturing sector.